docker/docs/datacenter/dtr/2.2/guides/admin/upgrade/index.md

 ## Patch upgrade

-A patch upgrade changes only the DTR containers and it should be a relatively safe operation.
+A patch upgrade changes only the DTR containers and it's always safer than a minor upgrade.
 The command is the same as for a minor upgrade.

 ## Where to go next